Bare metal servers typically provide more powerful and consistent performance to virtual machines.

 At its most basic, server performance is how much you can get out of your computer for the tasks you need doing.
 Various factors, from both hardware and software, can impact the performance of a server.
 Lower performance can cause a reduction in productivity or bad user experience.
 For example, a poorly performing game server can translate into latency, experienced by the gamer as hiccups or lag in their game.

-Bare metal refers to the literal physical machine, also known as a dedicated bare metal server.
+Bare metal server refers to the literal physical machine, also known as a dedicated bare metal server.
 A bare metal server is dedicated to a single client known as a “tenant”.
 Bare metal can process more data than any other solution precisely because you can allocate all of the server’s resources to your dynamic workload.
+To understand when you should use bare metal servers, check out our guide on where bare metal hosting makes sense.

 A virtual machine can be created inside a bare metal server.
 A virtual machine forms a new software layer within the server which the tenant can use as an independent computer.
 Splitting physical machines into VMs is called virtualization.
 A single physical machine can therefore run multiple VMs.
 However, the VMs all share the same physical resources, such as RAM and CPU.